 In an interview with Victor Tam, the co-founder of D2C luggage brand Monos, Tam comments on how they approach trust with their people:

-How do you overcome trust issues and build trust with a remote team?
+How to overcome trust issues and build trust within remote teams

 The Executive Coaching Network describes how “Assuming positive intent means acting under the assumption that the person with whom you are meeting is trustworthy and a team player – that they share your desire for the best possible outcome for the organization.
 You “act as if” they are going to behave in an effective and positive way.”